 Beyond his literary pursuits, Franko actively engaged in political and social activism, fighting for the recognition of the Ukrainian language, culture, and education.
 He co-founded and edited several Ukrainian newspapers and journals, using them as platforms to promote his ideas.

 Franko’s contributions extended beyond literature and politics.
 He was an accomplished translator, bringing the works of many Western European authors to Ukrainian readers.
-Additionally, his plays and novels, such as Zahar Berkut and “Stolen Happiness” remain staples of Ukrainian literature.
+Additionally, his plays and novels, such as Zakhar Berkut and “Stolen Happiness” remain staples of Ukrainian literature.

 Translator